nfrankel/vaadin7-workshop/README.md

 Of course, some adaptations are in order:

-1. The main changes has to be made in the `MessageTable`.
+1. The main changes has to be made in the `MessageGrid`.
 Replace the previous `BeanItemContainer` and along, replace `Message` property names by the names of the database columns (`TIME_STAMP`, `AUTHOR` and `TEXT`).
 Note some of the above objects have to be used, choose wisely!

     ```java
     JDBCConnectionPool connectionPool = ...